How to configure an .htaccess file on Web Hosting Classic

 .htaccess

-file by opening your text editor. - Create a text file containing the following line:
+file by opening your text editor. - Add the following line:

 Options -Indexes

-- Upload your file using FTP, place it in the directory of your choice and rename it to
+- Upload the file using FTP, place it in the desired directory, and rename it to

 .htaccess